 His sense of humour is spectacular.
 Case in point, responding “do you know someone who wakes up in the morning and says: Hey, I’d like to get fifty whiplashes” to a question on avoiding the media.
 His retorts are concise and wise, like proverbs.
-If he were on Twitter, he’ll slay bantz.
+If he were on Twitter, he’d be king of the clapback.

-As an Arsenal fan, Arsene gives you a certain superiority complex, elevates you above the fray, like a professor in a room full of small minds.
+Arsene’s intellectualism gives the Arsenal fan a certain sense of superiority.
+Elevates us above the fray, like a professor in a room full of small minds.

 Show me the club you support, and I’ll tell you who you are.